My shopping cart

 Your cart is currently empty.Continue Shopping

-Converting a mushroom hater into a mushroom enthusiast is easy when you give them a fork full of properly cooked Oyster mushrooms.
-The main trick is to not to undercook the mushrooms and to make sure you salt them generously.
-Oyster mushrooms like long and slow heat and taste best when crisped slightly.
+Converting a mushroom hater into a mushroom enthusiast is easy when you give them a fork full of properly cooked oyster mushrooms.
+The main trick is to not undercook the mushrooms and to salt them generously to help sweat some of their liquids out.
+Oyster mushrooms like long and low heat and taste best when crisped slightly.

 You can also amend the recipe by adding 1/2 cup of dry white wine when you add the garlic or by adding 1 Tbs of madeira when you deglaze the pan.
-Rosemary, sage, parsley, or lovage all make fine substitutions or additions to the thyme.
+Rosemary, sage, parsley, or lovage all make good substitutions or additions to thyme.

 Jul 09, 2019